-If a candidate comes to the Education Department Chairperson with a concern or a complaint, candidates are encouraged to work directly with the faculty member with whom they have a concern or complaint.
-However, if a candidate desires to file a formal complaint, they are asked to complete the Education Department Candidate Formal Complaint Form and submit it to the Education Department Chairperson.
-Upon receipt of the completed form, the Education Department Chairperson reviews the form and schedules a meeting with the candidate and the involved faculty.
+If a candidate comes to the School of Education Dean with a concern or a complaint, candidates are encouraged to work directly with the faculty member with whom they have a concern or complaint.
+However, if a candidate desires to file a formal complaint, they are asked to complete the Graduate Programs in Education Formal Complaint Form and submit it to the School of Education Dean.
+Upon receipt of the completed form, the School of Education Dean reviews the form and schedules a meeting with the candidate and the involved faculty.
 If the candidate is not satisfied with the outcome of the departmental level handling of the complaint, they may elect to go through the university's Academic Grievance Procedure.